 Solyanka is a hearty spicy soup with a slightly sour taste.
 Traditional solyanka includes at least 4 types of meat: boiled meat, smoked, sausages, etc. Then go pickled cucumbers, onions, tomatoes and olives.

 Russian usually eat solyanka with a slice of lemon and sour cream.

 Okroshka is a cold soup which Russians cook in summer.

 Borsch and solyanka are hot warming soups.
+They are good in winter.
 Taking into consideration Russian weather, they are totally necessary for Russian cuisine.

-However, during summer days Russians forget about borsch and go for okroshka.
+However, during summer days Russians forget about borsch and opt for okroshka.